What is a partner’s “compensation” for retirement plan purposes?

 Net earned income

-For a partner, this is calculated in the same way as for most other self-employed plan participants by starting with the partner’s earned income and then subtracting:
+For a partner, this is calculated in the same way as for most other self-employed plan participants (PDF) by starting with the partner’s earned income and then subtracting:

 - plan contributions for the partner, and